getsentry/sentry-javascript/packages/browser-integration-tests/README.md

 ## Running Tests Locally

-You can refer to [Playwright documentation](https://playwright.dev/docs/test-cli) for other CLI options.
+You can refer to [Playwright documentation](https://playwright.dev/docs/test-cli) for CLI options to run playwright tests.

 Example: